HL7/fhir-bfdr/input/pagecontent/use_cases.md

 ### Jurisdiction Live Birth

-This use case represents information about a live birth and the issuance of a Birth Certificate to be recorded and communicated to NCHS.
+This use case represents information about a live birth and the issuance of a birth certificate to be recorded and communicated to NCHS.

-The data requirements for jurisdictional reporting of live births are based on the [Edit Specifications for the 2003 Revision of the U.S. Standard Certificate of Birth](https://www.cdc.gov/nchs/data/dvs/birth_edit_specifications.pdf).
+The data requirements for jurisdictional reporting of live births are based on the [Edit Specifications for the 2003 Revision of the U.S. Standard Certificate of Birth](https://www.cdc.gov/nchs/data/dvs/birth-edit-specifications.pdf).

 The Jurisdiction Live Birth use case is represented by the [Composition - Jurisdiction Live Birth Report](StructureDefinition-Composition-jurisdiction-live-birth-report.html).